AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

-Although the title says to connect to AWS VGW, starting from Release 4.1, there are three options to connect to a Transit GW with BGP to an on-prem network.
+Although the title says to connect to AWS VGW, there are four options to connect to a Transit GW to an on-prem network.
 Choose one option that meets your network requirements.

  - AWS VGW (This is the default setting.)
+ - Azure VNG
  - External Device (over Direct Connect or over Internet)
  - Aviatrix hardware appliance CloudN